Call Now 24/7 - Free Consultation! 844-686-5397

 Are Birth Injuries and Birth Defects the Same?

-Birth injuries and birth defects are not the same.
+Although some Pennsylvanians use the terms interchangeably, birth injuries and birth defects are not the same.
 They are distinct in their nature and timing.
 Birth injuries occur during labor or immediately after delivery, specifically during the process of childbirth.
-They are injuries that happen to the baby as it is being born.
+They are injuries that occur to the baby during birth.
 On the other hand, birth defects occur while the fetus is developing in the womb.
-These defects are often, although not exclusively, caused by genetic mutations, exposure to toxins, or certain medications during pregnancy.

 What Causes Birth Injuries in Bethlehem, PA?